On this page:

 Resources developed in part by EPA

 EPA and the ACS have cooperated to develop educational materials on green chemistry including case studies and laboratory modules aimed mostly at undergraduate and graduate students.
 The ACS green chemistry educational resources website includes these materials, as well as resources for professional chemists, K-12 students, and the general public.
-ExitACS is revising many of its existing materials to include green chemistry.
-For example, the 8th Edition of Chemistry in Context (McGraw Hill College Division, expected in 2014) features green chemistry throughout the text.
-This popular text is aimed at undergraduate students who are not science majors.
+ExitACS is also revising many of its existing materials to include green chemistry.

 Resources developed by others